ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 6. The supervisor then authenticates by providing biometric data -fingerprint, Iris, or face.
 Further, selects the specific finger or iris being provided.
 1. The supervisor authenticates with locally stored biometric and with the results.
    * On successful authentication, the actioned packets are removed from the ‘-Re-register’ list.
-   * On unsuccessful authentication, the user can retry their authentication with the same or a different biometric
+   * On unsuccessful authentication, the operator can retry their authentication with the same or a different biometric

 #### C. Authenticated registrations report (WIP)
 The system allows the supervisor to view a report of approved registrations for the past 15 days.